-1) The minimum number of scores to establish a Handicap Index will be three 18-hole rounds made up of any combination of 9 or 18-hole scores.
+1) The minimum number of scores to establish a Handicap Index is now three 18-hole rounds made up of any combination of 9 or 18-hole scores.
 A new player establishing a Handicap Index will use PAR + 5 as their maximum score per hole.

-Current system requires five 18-hole rounds (or 10 nine-hole scores combined)
+Old system required five 18-hole rounds (or 10 nine-hole scores combined)

 2) For a full scoring record of 20 scores, the system will take the 8 lowest score differentials to calculate the Handicap Index.